-- 2.104 Under reciprocal arrangements, holders of a UK Amateur Radio (Full) Licence may operate for up to three months in some other countries without the need for a separate licence from that country.
-The countries to which this applies are listed in CEPT Recommendation T/R 61-0143, which also sets out the arrangements.
-However, this facility is not available to holders of UK Full (Club) or Full (Temporary Reciprocal) Licences. - 2.105 Club stations may not operate overseas, as they allow the station to be used by operators below the Full Licence standard.
-Moreover, the CEPT Recommendation does not make provision for Club stations. - 2.106 Holders of the Full (Temporary Reciprocal) licence may not operate overseas as they have only demonstrated that they have attained a standard acceptable to the UK.
-This may not be acceptable to all CEPT countries44. - 2.107 When operating in another country, it is particularly important for Radio Amateurs to ensure that they are clearly identifiable.
-CEPT Recommendation T/R 61-01 requires visiting Radio Amateurs to use their home call sign, after a local prefix45.
-When operating overseas under this Recommendation, UK Radio Amateurs should use the unembellished UK call sign (eg 'MOABC'), that is, without an RSL.
+- 2.109 Please also refer to the guidance on Clause 2(1)(b), above. - 2.110 Under reciprocal arrangements, holders of a UK Amateur Radio (Full) Licence may operate for up to three months in some other countries without the need for a separate licence from that country.
+The countries to which this applies are listed in CEPT Recommendation T/R 61-0145, which also sets out the arrangements.
+However, this facility is not available to holders of UK Full (Club) or Full (Temporary Reciprocal) Licences. - 2.111 Club stations may not operate overseas, as they allow the station to be used by operators below the Full Licence standard.
+Moreover, the CEPT Recommendation does not make provision for Club stations. - 2.112 Holders of the Full (Temporary Reciprocal) licence may not operate overseas as they have only demonstrated that they have attained a standard acceptable to the UK.
+This may not be acceptable to all CEPT countries. - 2.113 When operating in another country, it is particularly important for Radio Amateurs to ensure that they are clearly identifiable.
+CEPT Recommendation T/R 61-01 requires visiting Radio Amateurs to use their home call sign, after a local prefix46.
+When operating overseas under this Recommendation, UK Radio Amateurs should use the unenhanced UK call sign (eg 'M0ABC'), that is, without an RSL.
 This is because the RSL identifies the Nation of the UK or the Crown Dependency from which the transmission is actually being made.
-The example given, when operating in Belgium would thus be identified as 'ON/MOABC'. - 2.108 If, extraordinarily, another country permits the Holder of a UK Amateur Radio Licence, other than the Full Licence, to operate in that country, the UK licensee http://www.erodocdb.dk/docs/doc98/official/pdf/TR6101.pdf http://licensing.ofcom.org.uk/radiocommunication-licences/amateur-radio/faq/759498
+The example given, when operating in Belgium would thus be identified as 'ON/M0ABC'. - 2.114 If, extraordinarily, another country permits the Holder of a UK Amateur Radio Licence, other than the Full Licence, to operate in that country, the UK licensee should seek advice on, and comply with, local requirements in respect of the call sign to be used.